 - The result you get is the quotient, 3.
 So if you take the dividend, 12, and split it according to the divisor, 4, you will get four groups of 3 (the quotient).

-- In cases where a number cannot be split evenly, you would get a remainder.
-In this case, there is no remainder because it is divided evenly.
+In cases where a number cannot be split evenly, you would get a remainder.
+In this case, there is no remainder because it is divided equally.
 However, in the case of:

 8 ÷ 3 = 2

-There is a remainder of two as the dividend couldn’t be distributed evenly by the divisor, and there are two parts of the dividend left over.
+- There is a remainder, 2, as the dividend could not be distributed equally by the divisor, and there are two parts of the dividend left over.

-As the division is the opposite of multiplication, verifying this and making sure it’s correct is possible.
-In the first example, it’s possible to transform it into a multiplication problem to double-check.
+As division is the opposite of multiplication, verifying this and making sure that the answer is correct is possible.
+In the first example, it is possible to transform it into a multiplication problem to double-check.
 12 = 4×3 + 0.
 By multiplying the divisor and the quotient, then adding the remainder, you should get the dividend.

 Using the verification formula Dividend = (Divisor x Quotient) + Remainder, the second example can be proved as well.
 8 = (3 x 2) + 2.